-It’s that time of year again, when Mother Nature puts on her best show.
+It’s that time of year again when Mother Nature puts on her best show.
 Reds, yellows, and oranges paint the sky; the mountains are calling, and Georgia has quite the show.
-Here are five best places to view fall colors and take in the stunning changes this autumn season in the Atlanta Metro area.
+Here are five best places to view fall colors in Georgia and take in the stunning changes this autumn season in the Atlanta Metro area.

 Georgia’s mountain ranges amass with summits that allow hikers to see for miles in multiple directions.
 Our family’s favorites include Pine Mountain Trail in Cartersville and Blood Mountain in Blairsville.
 Both of these are rugged trails, two and five miles, respectively.
 Arabia Mountain offers an easier 1-mile hike for vista views from the top of Mountaintop Trail.
 Fall unleashes gorgeous color including the unique Stone Mountain Yellow Daisy (also called the Confederate Daisy) that only grows within a 60-mile radius of the area.
 Finally, take to the top of the Blue Ridge Mountain chains southern-most summit on the Indian Seats Trail at Sawnee Nature Preserve.
 Unique rock “seat” formations at the top provide the perfect respite for overlooking the mountain’s colorful show.

 Fifteen of Georgia’s State Parks are in the colorful North Georgia Mountains, making them an ideal location for hiking, lounging, fishing, and spending a glorious fall weekend.
 With the highest elevation of any park in the state, Black Rock Mountain State Park tends to see fall’s majesty first.
-Cloudland Canyon State Park is another fall favorite; the deep oranges, reds, and yellows against the canyon walls breathe new life into any adventure.
+Fall colors in Georgia can be found in Cloudland Canyon State Park.
+The deep oranges, reds, and yellows against the canyon walls breathe new life into any adventure.
 You can try Fort Mountain, Amicalola Falls, or James “Sloppy” Floyd State Park for a breathtaking autumn spectacle.

 Read more about overnighting in a Georgia State Park Cottage.